Jonas-Finkler/High-Dimensional-Neural-Network-Potential/README.md

 ../build/hdnnp.x # run the example program
 ```

+If you use this code in an academic setting please cite Ref.
+[3].

 [1] Behler, Jörg, and Michele Parrinello.
 "Generalized neural-network representation of high-dimensional potential-energy surfaces."
 Physical review letters 98.14 (2007): 146401.
 [2] [https://www.uni-goettingen.de/de/560580.html](https://www.uni-goettingen.de/de/560580.html)
 [3] Behler, Jörg.
 "Atom-centered symmetry functions for constructing high-dimensional neural network potentials."
 The Journal of chemical physics 134.7 (2011): 074106.
+[3] Finkler, Jonas A., and Stefan Goedecker.
+"Experimental Absence of the Non-Perovskite Ground State Phases of MaPbI3 Explained by a Funnel Hopping Monte Carlo Study Based on a Neural Network Potential."
+Materials Advances (2023).